ccli3896/branches-svrhm/README.md

 4. Expt2b.py
 5. Expt3.py.

 These correspond to Figures 2, 3, and 4 respectively.
-All require PyTorch.
+All used PyTorch 1.8 to make figures.
 Run the 'a' files before the 'b' files.